Klondike as a Missional Church

 - Not simply how effective we are with our mission, but how faithful we are to our God.

-- Not simply how much we immerse ourselves in the text, but how faithfully we live in it in the world.
+- Not simply how much we immerse ourselves in the Biblical text, but how faithfully we live in it in the world.

 - Not simply how many people we bring into the kingdom, but how much of the kingdom we bring to the earth.